-Additionally, we have received funding from many states, regions, and cities who have funded this vital training and adopted the ALERRT Standard for their law enforcement officers.
-We are proud to have trained officers in 50 states, Puerto Rico, Guam, Canada, and Australia, and look forward to continued delivery of this important and life-saving training across the nation.
+Additionally, we have received funding from many states, regions, and cities who have contributed their funds or DHS training funds for this vital training and adopted the ALERRT Standard for their responders.
+We are proud to have trained first responders in all 50 states, Puerto Rico, Guam, and Saipan.
+Additionally, we have delivered training internationally to places including Brazil, Canada, Japan, Singapore, Belgium, Tunisia and Australia.
+The ALERRT Center looks forward to continued delivery of this important and life-saving training around the world.

 Local Working Partners: